 “Spain is aware that the Asia-Pacific is a crucial geopolitical region, a key area for security and economic growth in the present and in the future,” has pointed out the minister, who added that “As part of the EU, we want the region to be an area where opportunities and challenges are resolved through inclusive cooperation.”

-During the meeting, Albares reviewed the regional and international agenda, with special emphasis on the conflict in the Middle East and in Russia's aggression against Ukraine, calling on you to contribute to President Zelensky's Peace efforts.
+During the meeting, Albares has reviewed the regional and international agenda, with special emphasis on the conflict in the Middle East and in Russia's aggression against Ukraine, calling for their contributions to the efforts of Paz from President Zelensky.

-Furthermore, Minister Albares has conveyed Spain's interest in strengthening ties “from the grassroots, where the most lasting ties are built, through more intense exchanges between people, including cultural cooperation and the promotion of Spanish, a truly global language, throughout the region.”
-In this framework, Minister Albares has also announced the upcoming opening of two Cervantes Institutes in Seoul and Shanghai.
+In addition, the minister Albares has conveyed to them Spain's interest in strengthening ties “from the grassroots, where the most lasting ties are built, through more intense exchanges between people, including cultural cooperation and the promotion of Spanish, a truly global language, throughout the region.”
+In this context, the minister Albares has also announced the upcoming opening of two Cervantes Institutes in Seoul and Shanghai.